 - reduce the need for admission to hospital or long term care

 Arranging short breaks

 - breaks are arranged in advance as part of the individuals or carers support plan and is based on an assessment of need

 - planned so that individuals are placed with people of a similar age group

 - are accessed through liaison with the individuals care manager

 - the service is not used to manage emergency placements where normal care arrangements have broken down.

 - short breaks can be arranged directly rather than through social care, a range of services are available through voluntary organisations and private providers.
-A directory of organisations is available on the Bromley Mylife website.
+A list of organisations is available on the directory of local organisations and advice services.

 The costs for a short break are assessed against the individual's ability to pay through a financial assessment.